hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### P1 — Close remaining selected detection-tail contracts

-The graph is memory-feasible and detection-tail aligned slices, residual Add, and four-way multi-group gathers are lowered without scalar packing.
-Command generation now stops at the final unary Quantize passthrough.
-Characterize its input/output quantization first, then prefer producer requantization or a native vector requant command; use memcpy only when scale, zero-point, type, shape, and layout are all identical.
-Continue one unsupported source ID at a time through the remaining class sigmoid, Mul/Sub, reshape, slice, and final output handling.
+The graph is memory-feasible and detection-tail aligned slices, residual Add, four-way multi-group gathers, and class Sigmoid output Quantize are lowered without scalar packing or an extra tensor pass.
+Command generation now stops at the final two-input box-scale Mul.
+Characterize its constant/broadcast and quantization contract, then prefer folding into the DFL/box producer or one native vector call per tile.
+Continue one unsupported source ID at a time through the remaining Mul/Sub, reshape, slice, and final output handling.

 ### P3 — Performance and DMA overlap